 League City is located in Galveston County which is part of the Balance of State CoC process.
 The Gulf Coast Homeless Coalition serves Galveston County and conducts the annual Point In Tim (PIT) homeless enumeration.
-The PIT Count covers Galveston County but most of the efforts are within the City of Galveston and Texas City and the survey results are not provided by location.
-The 2019 PIT Count found 386 individuals experiencing homelessness in Galveston County, with 196 sheltered being surveyed, 102 unsheltered being surveyed, and 88 being counted only by observation.
-The majority are male, white and without children.
-The City of League City does assist Bay Area Turning Point as it addresses homelessness among victims of domestic violence and sexual assault.
+The PIT Count covers Galveston County but most of the efforts are within the City of Galveston and Texas City and the survey results have not provided by location in the past.
+The 2021 PIT Count did enumerate League City separately and found 10 homeless individuals sheltered through Family Promise, including 4 adults and 6 children.
+None were chronically homeless, veterans, or unaccompanied youth.
+Clear Creek ISD (CCISD), which includes League City, Webster and surrounding unincorporated areas, provides counts of homeless students and throughout the 2020-2021 school year 835 children and youth were classified as homeless.
+It should be noted that CCISD extends beyond League City's city limits and the school district was not able to provide accurate information only on League City students.
+Most recent years have seen 1,000 homeless students, but the CCISD attributes the lower number to difficulty in tracking due to virtual learning as a result of COVD.
+Communities in Schools - Bay Area, which received funding in PY 2020 for three schools, served 30 unduplicated League City homeless students.
+The City of League City, through the Police Department, does assist Bay Area Turning Point as it addresses homelessness among victims of domestic violence and sexual assault, identifying and transporting the victims to the Bay Area Turning Point facilities.
 Each time that Bay Area Turning Point has applied for CDBG funds, the City has provided funding.
-The League City Police Department works closely with Bay Area Turning Point in serving victims of domestic violence, including homeless individuals and families.

 Bay Area Turning Point (BATP) provides information, crisis intervention and shelter to an average of 300 League City victims of domestic abuse or sexual assault each year.
 The Resource & Crisis Center of Galveston County is located in League City to promote safety and well-being for victims of family violence, sexual assault and child abuse.
-Family Promise of Clear Creek, a collaborative of area churches, provides overnight lodging and meals to on average 25 homeless families each year at the 17 host churches.
+Family Promise of Clear Creek, a collaborative of area churches, provides overnight lodging and meals for up to 3 months to on average 25 homeless families each year at the 17 host churches.

 Additionally, the City funds Communities in Schools which provides counseling and support services to low-income children and their families, including unaccompanied youth and homeless families.
-Approximately 12% of the CDBG-funded students in PY 2019 were homeless, and a growing number are being precariously housed due to COVID-19 and potentially becoming homeless when rent deferments end.
+Approximately 30% of the CDBG-funded students in PY 2020 were homeless, and a growing number are being precariously housed due to COVID-19 and potentially becoming homeless when rent deferments and rental assistance end.
 Communities in Schools will step in to provide referrals to the families and services to the children.
 Interfaith Caring Ministries receives League City CDBG funding for emergency rent/utility assistance and their food pantry.
-The City has allocated 90% of its PY 2020 CDBG-CV funds to ICM for rent/utility assistance for those affected by COVID-19.
-They also provide prescription assistance for lowincome, particularly elderly, residents to cease having to choose between prescription medications and housing.
+The City allocated 95% of its PY 2020 CDBG-CV Round 1 funds and 53% of its Round 3 CDBG-CV funds to ICM for rent/utility assistance for those affected by COVID-19.
+They also provide prescription assistance for low-income, particularly elderly, residents to cease having to choose between prescription medications and housing.